dstl/eleatics/argumentation/coronavirus/uncertainty.md

 Here, we have generated explanations that allow a critical assessment of the strength of the case for and against the lab origin hypothesis, and these explanations can be used to say something about the *uncertainty* associated with the hypothesis.
-It's possible to make a judgement about an explanation graph just from consideration of its structure, but a more detailed analysis requires some consideration of the "strength" or "quality" of the indiviudual inferences.
+It's possible to make a judgement about an explanation graph just from consideration of its structure, but a more detailed analysis requires some consideration of the "strength" or "quality" of the individual inferences.
 This can be done by classifying each inference as an instance of an [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme).
 An analysis of the schemes then answers questions about *uncertainty* - and perhaps similar questions about *credibility* and *belief*.